 Cleaning before use of the flow cytometer

-Put ~3–5 mL of 10% bleach solution into the collection ‘cup’ and hit Acquire.
-Let run for ~30 s, hit Abort, and remove excess with vacuum.
+Put ~3–5 mL of 10% bleach solution into the collection ‘cup’ and click Acquire.
+Let run for ~30 s, click Acquire again to stop, and remove excess with vacuum.

 Rinse the collection ‘cup’ with deionized water and remove with vacuum.
 Repeat 2x.

 Put ~3–5 mL of COPAS cleaning solution into the collection ‘cup’ and hit Acquire.
-Let run for ~30 s, hit Abort, and remove excess cleaning solution with vacuum.
+Let run for ~30 s, click Aquire again to stop, and remove excess cleaning solution with vacuum.

 Rinse the collection ‘cup’ with deionized water and remove with vacuum.
 Repeat 2x.

-Put ~3–5 mL of M9 solution into the collection ‘cup’ and hit Acquire.
-Let run for ~30 s, hit Stop, and remove excess M9 solution with vacuum.
+Put ~3–5 mL of M9 solution into the collection ‘cup’ and click Acquire.
+Let run for ~30 s, click Stop, and remove excess M9 solution with vacuum.

 Running samples on sorter